MotiurRahmanSany/weather-mate/README.md

 - **Flutter**: A powerful framework for building cross-platform mobile applications.
 - **Riverpod**: State management solution for efficient and scalable data handling.
 - **Hive**: Lightweight key-value database for local data storage.
-- **Lottie**: Delightful animations used throughout the app for a smooth and engaging user experience.
 - **OpenWeatherMap API**: Provides precise and reliable weather data globally.

 ## Getting Started 🚀